 Upon leaving Passages des Panoramas, across the street you will see Passage Jouffroy.
-In this passage there are many toy stores that I really enjoyed browsing through.
-The wax museum, Grevin is also located in this passage and years ago I went.
+In this passage, there are many toy stores that I really enjoyed browsing through.
+The wax museum, Musee Grevin, is also located in this passage and years ago I went.
 It is like Madame Tussauds and a lot of fun to visit.
-Certainly there’s a French slant to the displays!
+Certainly, there’s a French slant to the wax figures!
 This passage also has the Hotel Chopin which some say is inexpensive and has great views.

 Nearest Metro: Richelieu-Drouot